Want to jump straight to the quotes? Compare here and find the cheapest premium with the best coverage.

 Critical illness expenses are handled in a way that’s closer to true insurance but can still leave you with massive medical bills as deductibles, copays, coinsurance, fees and exclusions reduce coverage benefits.
 It’s often the risk of critical illness or major injuries that has many households looking for an affordable health care coverage solution.

-Quick Look: The Best Affordable Health Insurance Providers
+- Best Health Insurance Providers

 Factors that Drive Health Insurance Costs

 In recent years, health insurance costs have risen faster than the rate of inflation, becoming nearly 18% of GDP in 2017.
 Numerous changes in legislation make finding a specific cause for rising costs a challenge and its likely that many factors contribute to the higher costs of health care.